sst/guide/_chapters/sharing-api-endpoint-between-services.md

           Name: ${self:custom.stage}-ApiGatewayRestApiRootResourceId
 ```

-We export a couple of values in this service to be able to share this API Gateway resource in our _billing_ service:
+Let's look at what we are doing here.

 1. The first cross-stack reference that needs to be shared is the API Gateway Id that is created as a part of this service.
 We are going to export it with the name `${self:custom.stage}-ApiGatewayRestApiId`.
 Again, we want the exports to work across all our environments/stages and so we include the stage name as a part of it.
 The value of this export is available as a reference in our current stack called `ApiGatewayRestApi`.
 2. We also need to export the `RootResourceId`.
 This is a reference to the `/` path of this API Gateway project.
 To retrieve this Id we use the `Fn::GetAtt` CloudFormation function and pass in the current `ApiGatewayRestApi` and look up the attribute `RootResourceId`.
 We export this using the name `${self:custom.stage}-ApiGatewayRestApiRootResourceId`.

 ### Billing Service

-In the [example repo]({{ site.backend_ext_api_github_repo }}), open the `billing-api` service in the `services/` directory.
+Let's look at how we are importing the above.
+Open the `billing-api` service in the `services/` directory.

 ``` yml
 ...